The History of Roulette

 Theory 2: A Monk’s Pastime

 The second most popular theory is that a very early form of roulette was invented by a monk who wanted to alleviate the monotony of life in the monastery.
 It’s no secret that monks live a simple and modest lifestyle, and this game was a way to pass the time and add some variety into daily life.
-Much like you may turn to the online casino to have some fun, this monk is said to have invented live roulette as a form of entertainment.
+This monk is said to have invented live roulette as a form of entertainment.

 Theory 3: In the Name of Science